 93 percent of employees see soft skills as either equally important to technical skills or more important than them.

-To help you figure out if your candidate has the soft skills required for the job, we’re bringing you 100 behavioural questions, categorized by topics.
-You can use these questions as ‘Free Text’ questions when setting up a short skills test with Hundred5 to help you evaluate candidates’ skills and job fit.
+To help you figure out if your candidate has the soft skills required for the job, here’s a list of top 100 soft skills assessment questions, categorized by topics.
+You can use these questions when interviewing the candidates, or even better, in your pre-screening test.

-2. Explain to your 95-year old grandmother what you do for living.
+- Explain to your 95-year old grandmother what you do for a living.

 7. Which one do you prefer and why: teamwork or working alone?